Apidog Docs

 pm.execute#

-It is recommended to use pm.executeAsync instead, See Code migration instructions for details.
+It is recommended to use pm.executeAsync instead.

 pm.execute(filePath, args, options)